SiddiqMohammed/python-spreadsheet-updater/README.md

 Get the json file from your API.
 This json file contains all your credentials that allow the API to connect and interact with your code. [pls don't be dumb like I was when I first started out and shared the credentials 🤦‍♀️].
 I named my json file "creds"

+Create a new spreadsheet and name it and share it with the "client-ID" email that you recieve in the json file from the API

 If you want to create custom dialog boxes then I suggest you to learn to use pyqt5.
 It is a great tool that is in my opinion much better than the alternatives that I've come across.